Eye clinic staff and volunteers

-We can help professionals in the Eye Clinic – ophthalmologists, ophthalmic nurses and early intervention staff – understand more about how to offer the best possible support to patients newly diagnosed with sight loss, as well as those who return to the eye clinic for further or ongoing treatment.
+We can help those working in the Eye Clinic – ophthalmologists, ophthalmic nurses and early intervention staff and volunteers – understand more about how to offer the best possible support to patients newly diagnosed with sight loss, as well as those who return to the eye clinic for further or ongoing treatment.

 The Eye Clinic Liaison Officer

 Having an Eye Clinic Liaison Officer or ECLO (also known as Sight Loss Adviser or Vision Support Officer) is one of the most effective ways of supporting patients in the eye clinic.
 ECLOs are key in helping patients understand the impact of their diagnosis and providing them with emotional and practical support for their next steps.
 Find out more about the ECLO’s role,

 the benefits of having an ECLO and where your nearest ECLO is based.

 Working in an eye clinic?
 Keep up to date with our courses and events!